codacy/chart/docs/infrastructure/eks-quickstart.md

-# Setting up an Amazon EKS cluster
+# Creating an Amazon EKS cluster

 Follow the steps below to set up an Amazon EKS cluster from scratch, including all the necessary underlying infrastructure, using Terraform.